Skip to main content

 New here?
 The MCP Quickstart is a five-minute path from zero to a real tool call in Claude Desktop.
 Come back to this page for auth modes, plans, OAuth setup, and the full tool catalog.

 Pro and API tiers can both connect via OAuth — no API key required.
 Pro subscribers click “Sign in with WorldMonitor Pro” on the consent page; API Starter / Business / Enterprise users may sign in the same way OR paste a wm_… key.
-Free-tier users see a 401 at the OAuth step.
+Free-tier users see a 403 INSUFFICIENT_TIER at the OAuth step.OAuth is not needed for get_sources: it is the sole credential-free, daily-quota-free data tool.
+Anonymous calls use a separate fail-closed limit of 10 requests/minute/IP.
+Other data tools require a user-bound credential.
+Cache-backed tools marked free-account can use the small confirmed-free allowance; live-fetch tools marked subscription require Pro.

 Endpoints

-Server identifier: worldmonitor v1.13.0.
+Server identifier: worldmonitor v1.17.0.
 Registry listings: the server is published in the official MCP registry as app.worldmonitor/mcp — a domain-verified namespace, so clients that resolve servers through the registry get the same endpoint and metadata as the server card above — and listed on Smithery and mcp.so.

 Protocol negotiation